 These are hard to calculate precisely as everyone’s situation is different, a best- and worst-case scenario might be instructive to help people determine how they might benefit.

-For this calculation we can assume a four KW system installed for £5,000 which generates 4,000 units per year – all very typical figures.
+For this calculation we can assume a four KW system installed for £6,000 which generates 4,000 units per year – all very typical figures.
 And electricity prices of 25p to buy and 8p to sell power to the grid.

 The best possible case is when electricity is used to replace petrol in a car, at current prices petrol cars cost around 15p a mile to run, using electricity from solar in effect brings that to zero, 4,000 units can power 16,000 miles a year and replace the equivalent of £2,400 of petrol in that time!

 A more realistic best case will be where a household uses as much of the energy generated as possible, thereby avoiding units bought from the grid at retail prices.
-If for example a household works from home, runs appliances in the daytime and is able to charge an electric car then a simple calculation tells us they will use nearly all 4,000 units thereby avoiding £1,000 worth of grid bought electricity, suggesting a five-year payback.
+If for example a household works from home, runs appliances in the daytime and is able to charge an electric car then a simple calculation tells us they will use nearly all 4,000 units thereby avoiding £1,000 worth of grid bought electricity, suggesting a six-year payback.

 So, as can be seen above the financial return on a £5,000 solar system could be anywhere between two and ten years, and that’s without the extra complication of installing a home battery.